eduardoleao052/js-pytorch/README.md

 - Run them with `npm test`!
 - This package is not as optimized as PyTorch yet, but I tried making it more interpretable.
 Efficiency improvements are incoming!
 - Hope you enjoy!

+## 5. Benchmarks

+- Performance benchmarks are also included and tracked in the `tests/benchmarks/` directory.
+- Run all benchmarks with `npm run bench`
+- Save new benchmarks with `npm run bench:update` and add the updated files to your commit.